 The Health and Safety at Work Act has remained in place throughout the pandemic, this requires employers to have a Policy on Covid 19 and to carry out risk assessments for employees against its spread, ventilation, hand washing, sanitising, face masks and social distancing will be required controls in the work environment especially if you come into contact with the public.
 It still remains the best plan to cut down on travel, hold Zoom meetings and work from home where possible.

-We must also remember there is no suitable cancellation insurance available for any tours or events that are canceled due to anything Covid related.
+There is now a suitable Government-backed cancellation insurance scheme available for any tours or events that are canceled due to anything Covid related, this will be valid from late September.

 Stagesafe can help you to be compliant by producing your Cond 19 Health and Safety Policy and Risk Assessments as well as helping with the all-important implementation.

-We also provide all required risk assessments, Policies, Covid 19 Self Declaration Forms, and documentation for all your operations, from office and warehouse to truck and stage or production.
+We also provide all required Covid 19 Self Declaration Forms, and documentation for all your operations, from office and warehouse to truck, stage, or production.